Asma09Akram/Launching-EC2-Instance-with-Lambda/Ec2 Instance launching with Lambda.md

 * Once it's completed, you will be seeing a success message similar to the example shown below.
 It will display details such as:

-Duration : Lambda execution time.

-Log Output: Details of the EC2 instance provisioned.

-etc...

 ![image](https://github.com/Asma09Akram/Launching-EC2-Instance-with-Lambda/assets/124654068/08d7a761-e2b4-44b6-bc62-2b1b87e30ee6)

 ### Task 5: Check that the EC2 instance launched successfully

-Navigate to the EC2 page from the services menu.
+* Go to the EC2 page from the services menu.

-Go to Instances in the left menu.
+* Go to Instances in the left menu.

-Please wait until the ec2 instance is in a running state
+* Please wait until the ec2 instance is in a running state

 ![image](https://github.com/Asma09Akram/Launching-EC2-Instance-with-Lambda/assets/124654068/4d0a51aa-406b-4048-b21d-64187971b03c)